cosmicBboy/ml-research/deep_cash/README.md

   for a particular hyperparameter.
 - [ ] create experiment viewer, either as a static report rendered via jupyter notebook or Dash app.
 Inputs should be floyd job numbers
+- [ ] stream-line the dataset mounting process for floyd.
+This includes the openml and kaggle datasets.

 # Analyses